 To get from Edinburgh Gateway to Edinburgh Airport, you can take a direct tram.
 Edinburgh Waverley tram station is only 2 minutes’ walk from the train station and the trams run every 7-10 minutes.
 A tram ticket costs £5.50 for a single (£3.00 for children ages 5-15) and the tram journey takes 7 minutes.
 The tram stops just outside Edinburgh Airport terminal.
 The tram also stops at Edinburgh Park train station, which has further train links from stations in Scotland and North England.

 Alternatively, you can take the Airlink 100 shuttle bus or a tram from Haymarket (Edinburgh) station to the airport.
 This takes longer than taking the train to Edinburgh Waverley.
 If you have an early flight the next day, there’s a Doubletree Hilton Hotel within 2 minutes’ walk of Edinburgh Airport terminal.

 With 12 million passengers every year, Edinburgh Airport is Scotland’s busiest airport.
 So, naturally, it has plenty of places to eat, drink and shop.
 For eating and drinking, it has Starbucks, Costa Coffee, Caffe Nero, EAT, Yo!
 Sushi, Wetherspoons and more.
-There’s also plenty of stores such as: Dixons Travel, WHSmith, Boots and JD Sports.
-Plus, there’s a duty free after security selling spirits, confectionary, souvenirs and many other products.
+There’s also plenty of stores such as Dixons Travel, WHSmith, Boots and JD Sports.
+Plus, there’s a duty-free after security selling spirits, confectionery, souvenirs and many other products.

 The check-in gates, bag drop desks and airline ticket desks are on the ground floor of Edinburgh Airport terminal.